 - Dial *919*12#.

-- Select any of your UBA bank account you wish to pay from.
+- Select any of your UBA bank accounts you wish to pay.

 - Select desired airline and input flight PNR (Passenger Name Record).

-- Input phone number of passenger and payment amount (Passenger Name Record), and you've successfully booked a flight with convenience.
+- Input the phone number of the passenger and payment amount (Passenger Name Record), and you've successfully booked a flight with convenience.

 Summary of UBA mobile banking codes